varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/foundation/Layouts.md

 ### Layout scopes

 The previous sections make it clear how to communicate from the page to the layout, but what about the other direction?
-How can we define values in the parent layout that we want to pass down to pages?
+How can we define values in the parent layout that we would like to make available to pages?

 Kobweb supports this by allowing you to define a receiver scope on the `content` callback in your layout: